This post is also available in

 The Northern Lights, also known as the Aurora Borealis, is the colorful display of streaming, dancing lights visible in the night sky of the northern hemisphere.
 The Northern Lights are actually the result of charged electric particles (electrons) emitted from the sun.
 This cloud of subatomic particles, also known as a coronal mass ejection, is then blown towards the earth by the solar wind hitting the gaseous particles in the earth’s upper atmosphere.

-The earth’s magnetic field deflects many of these charged particles.
-However, the magnetic field around the north and south poles is a weaker.
+The earth’s magnetic field deflects many of these electrically charged particles.
+However, the magnetic field around the north and south poles is weaker.
 This allows the particles from the sun to collide with oxygen and nitrogen gas in the earth’s atmosphere resulting in either the Northern or Southern Lights (Aurora Australis).

 The intensity of Northern Lights depends on the phase of the 11-year solar cycle.
 When there is a so-called solar maximum or solar max, more solar flare energy is emitted into space, which causes a stronger geomagnetic storm, which in turn means more aurora activity.